 GAR is offering one application period in 2018 for matching fund requests from winners of the Knight Arts Challenge program.
 The deadline to apply is June 1, 2018 and decisions will be made in August.
 If you are seeking a match for your Knight Arts Challenge, please do not apply during our application cycles, you must wait until the June 1st deadline.

 We also encourage you to sign up for our mailing list to receive updates.

 What do you mean when you say that GAR will offer “technical assistance” to organizations?

 We understand that our change in direction will disrupt funding for some organizations that have received GAR grants over a period of years.
 We are genuinely supportive of these groups, and seek to assist them in improving their financial sustainability so that they are better able to navigate a changing landscape for nonprofits.
-We are now offering workshops, boot camps, and perhaps other types of resources that are designed to help them develop new tools in their toolbox.
-We expect that most of these offerings will be available for all local nonprofits (not just the ones who are losing GAR funding), but we will reserve spaces for those groups we have funded historically.
-Click here to register for these sessions.
+GAR offered workshops, boot camps, and other types of resources that are designed to help them develop new tools in their toolbox.
+Click here to view past sessions.